alex4108/scoreboard/README.md

 I use this method for running my production environment on my RaspberryPi 2.
 Feel free to raise an issue if you want help or direction configuring this environment.

+# Frontend

+## Environment Variables

+#### Optional Environment Variables

+* `apiEndpoint`: By default, the frontend assumes the api endpoint to be available on port 8080 of the same server serving the frontend.
+This endpoint overrides it, `/api` is included automatically.

+# Backend

 ## Environment Variables

 The Express backend takes a couple of environment variables